 Coterra Energy, a prominent player in the energy sector, is headquartered in the United States and operates primarily in key regions such as the Permian Basin and the Eagle Ford Shale.
 Founded in 2021 through the merger of Cimarex Energy and Cabot Oil & Gas, Coterra has quickly established itself as a leader in the exploration and production of oil and natural gas.
-The company focuses on sustainable energy solutions, offering a diverse portfolio of services that includes drilling, production, and resource management.
-Coterra's commitment to innovation and efficiency sets it apart in a competitive market, enabling it to optimise resource extraction while minimising environmental impact.
-With a strong market position and a dedication to responsible energy practices, Coterra Energy is poised for continued growth and success in the evolving energy landscape.
+The company focuses on sustainable energy solutions, offering a diverse portfolio that includes conventional and unconventional resource extraction.
+Coterra's commitment to innovation and operational efficiency sets it apart in a competitive market, enabling it to deliver reliable energy while prioritising environmental stewardship.
+With a strong market position, Coterra Energy continues to achieve significant milestones, reinforcing its reputation as a forward-thinking energy provider.

 How does Coterra Energy's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.